j-e-torres/ListThis/README.md

 # Issues

 - can use back button on android from home to go back to login screen
-- new tasks created are not sorted
 - fix styling when editing notes
   - when edit is pressed, move cursor to notes
 - current user does not show up in viewusers.js after creating group
+- after created List, tasks do not show up

 # UX issues